paolord/nodejs-dev-box/README.md

 angular-node-dev-box
 ====================

-Vagrant box for developing Web Apps using AngularJS and NodeJS
+Vagrant box for developing Web Apps using AngularJS and Node/Express